ygev/cluse/README.md

 #
 A Sketch plugin to check color contrast for web accessibility based on [WCAG 2.0](https://www.w3.org/TR/WCAG20/).
 Fitting seamlessly into your team's workflow, [Cluse](https://cluse.cc) allows you to remotely change your design and see the updated WCAG score live.

+**🎤 Read my [interview](https://blog.sketchapp.com/accessible-design-in-conversation-with-cluse-developer-yana-gevorgyan-38558381eb4b) with Sketch's official blog about Cluse and accessibility in the design sector.**

+**📝 Learn how Cluse was created on [my website](https://yg.is/cluse).**

 ## Installation

 ### Manually